Charge order at high temperature in cuprate superconductors: Dynamical charge density fluctuations

 \section{Dynamical charge density fluctuations}

-To properly assess the role of charge density modulations and their extension in the cuprate phase diagram, in Ref. \cite{arpaia2019dynamical} RIXS measurements on (Y,Nd)Ba$_2$Cu$_3$O$_{7-\delta}$ have been performed over a broad in-plane wave vector $q_{//}$ range as a function of the doping and of the temperature.
+To properly assess the role of charge density modulations and their extension in the cuprate phase diagram, in Ref. \citenum{arpaia2019dynamical} RIXS measurements on (Y,Nd)Ba$_2$Cu$_3$O$_{7-\delta}$ have been performed over a broad in-plane wave vector $q_{//}$ range as a function of the doping and of the temperature.
 The samples span from the antiferromagnetic up to the slightly overdoped region \cite{salluzzo2005thickness, baghdadi2014toward, arpaia2018probing, arpaia2019untwinned}, while the temperature from 20\,K up to room temperature.
 The experiment aimed at retracing the pioneering RXS experiment on YBCO while taking advantage of the superior sensitivity and energy resolution available at the ID32 RIXS beamline at ESRF using the ERIXS spectrometer \cite{brookes2018beamline}.
 The results are summarized in Figure \ref{fig:Fig3}.